 Contrary to popular belief, it is actually possible to predict which number will come up in roulette.
 Unfortunately, to do so you need to set up the roulette table in a laboratory, with a host of high-speed cameras and motion sensors tracking the speed and direction of the ball in flight and the speed and position of the spinning wheel, with a supercomputer to crunch all the numbers, factoring in friction, rebound angles and air resistance.

 For roulette fans playing in the real world, the chaotic combination of moving ball and spinning wheel is as close to random as it gets.
 The outcome is pure chance, making roulette their game of choice when their luck is running.
 But there is no sense leaving everything to chance.
 A few common sense roulette tips can turn a hot streak of luck into serious wins.
-Whether you play in real-world casinos or online, here are three simple roulette tips to help you get more out of the game:
+Whether you play in real-world casinos or online casino, here are three simple roulette tips to help you get more out of the game:

 Play European Roulette